Multicellularity, Development, and Reproduction

 Cells are small, and prokaryotic cells are usually smaller than eukaryotic cells.
 The prokaryotic cells typically range from 0.1 to 5.0 micrometers (μm) in diameter, and eukaryotic cells typically range from 10 to 100 μm.
 The figure below shows the sizes of prokaryotic, bacterial, and eukaryotic, plant and animal, cells as well as other molecules and organisms on a logarithmic scale.
 Each unit of increase in a logarithmic scale represents a 10-fold increase in the quantity being measured, so these are big size differences we’re talking about!

-Part a: Relative sizes on a logarithmic scale, from 0.1 nm to 1 m, are shown.
+Relative sizes on a logarithmic scale, from 0.1 nm to 1 m, are shown (recall that each unit of increase in a logarithmic scale represents a 10-fold increase in the quantity being measured).
 Objects are shown from smallest to largest.
 The smallest object shown, an atom, is about 1 nm in size.
 The next largest objects shown are lipids and proteins; these molecules are between 1 and 10 nm.
-Bacteria are about 100 nm, and mitochondria are about 1 greek mu m.
-Plant and animal cells are both between 10 and 100 greek mu m.
-A human egg is between 100 greek mu m and 1 mm.
-A frog egg is about 1 mm, A chicken egg and an ostrich egg are both between 10 and 100 mm, but a chicken egg is larger.
+Bacteria are about 100 nm, and mitochondria are about 1 μm.
+Plant and animal cells are both between 10 and 100 μm.
+A human egg is between 100 μm and 1 mm.
+A frog egg is about 1 mm, A chicken egg and an ostrich egg are both between 10 and 100 mm, but an ostrich egg is larger.
 For comparison, a human is approximately 1 m tall.

 Notice that as a cell increases in size, its surface area-to-volume ratio decreases.
 When there is insufficient surface area to support a cell’s increasing volume, a cell will either divide or die.
 The cell on the left has a volume of 1 mm3 and a surface area of 6 mm2, with a surface area-to-volume ratio of 6 to 1, whereas the cell on the right has a volume of 8 mm3 and a surface area of 24 mm2, with a surface area-to-volume ratio of 3 to 1.
 Image credit: “Prokaryotic cells: Figure 3” by OpenStax College, Biology, CC BY 3.0

-• A more complex solution is multicellularity, where an organism is made of multiple cells with specialized functions.
+• Multicellularity: A more complex solution is multicellularity, where an organism is made of multiple cells with specialized functions.
 The rest of this reading provides an overview of the requirements and consequences of multicellularity.

-Multicellularity and Specialization
+Multicellularity and Cell Specialization

-Content below adapted from OpenStax Biology 33.1
+The information below was adapted from OpenStax Biology 33.1

-There are five essential processes that control development and specialization
+Five essential processes control development and specialization

 How does a single cell (a fertilized egg) develop from one cell into many, each with different specialized functions?
+This process is called development, and it is regulated by five essential developmental processes:

-1. Cell proliferation: reproduction of new cells via mitosis; this process is critical for adding new cells (and thus mass) to body, making it larger
+1. Cell proliferation: reproduction of new cells via mitosis; this process is critical for adding new cells (and thus mass) to body, making it larger.

 2. Programmed cell death: death of specific cells; this process may seem like a bad thing, but certain cells actually have to die at certain stages for normal development.
 An example is human digits; during development, we have cells between our fingers which must die at precise times during development; otherwise, there would be webbing between our fingers.